DinukaGayashan/Tech-Scout/discovery-server/README.md

 Here [Consul](https://www.consul.io/) is configured as the discovery server.

+Configuring the server with the services, it serves the API Gateway to direct requests to the relavant service.

 Follow the steps to configure Consul with Docker.
 Make sure you have [Docker](https://www.docker.com/) installed.

 1. Run the Docker image: